Current Exhibition · Gstaad, Switzerland

 Recorded remotely, March 2025 · A private conversation between Nina Pinault and Agnes Gund

 Agnes Gund does not give many interviews.
 She does not need to.
-Her life has been the work.
-But in March 2025, she agreed to sit down with Nina Pinault — over Zoom, from her home in New York — to talk about what it means to live with art over decades.
+In March 2025, she agreed to sit down with Nina Pinault — over Zoom, from her home in New York — to talk about what it means to live with art across six decades.
+About the Rothko.
+About the Twombly.
+About the moment you sell something you love, and what you do with what remains.

 Art is not an investment.
 It is a companion.
 Some companions are easy.
 Some are not.— Agnes Gund